CheeseHackerXYZ/Simple-Billiards-Engine/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this code for personal or commercial projects.

+---

+Star this repo if you find it useful.